ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 ```
 Let's take a deep look into this command itself.

-The command will send to the EngineIo as a `UploadMesh` struct that contains the entity ID and the mesh itself.
+The command will send to the EngineIo as a `UploadMesh` struct that contains the Render ID and the mesh itself.
 We know both of the id (`PLAYER_HANDLE`) and the mesh (`player()`).

 That is all for sending mesh from the client to the server.
 Pretty easy.
 The complete code will be looking similar below.
+This implementation is inside the `ClientState` `new` function.

 ```rust
 fn new(io: &mut EngineIo, sched: &mut EngineSchedule<Self>) -> Self {